Super Mario 64: Development

 The music was composed by veteran composer Koji Kondo, who created new interpretations of the familiar melodies from earlier media as well as new material.
 Yoji Inagaki was responsible for the sound design, tasked with producing hundreds of sound effects.
 He and Kondo felt that music and sound effects were equally important.
 According to Inagaki, the average Nintendo 64 game had about 500 sound effects, and made comparisons to Ocarina of Time, with 1,200, and The Legend of Zelda: Majora's Mask, with 2,000.
+Software Creations was brought in to handle audio programming by Nintendo using the N64 Sound Tools sound system, which was one of the Dream Team members and became the standard sound driver used for the Nintendo 64.

 Super Mario 64 is one of the first games to feature Charles Martinet as the voice of Mario, and Leslie Swan—then senior editor of Nintendo Power and English localizer for Super Mario 64—as the voice of Princess Peach.

 Release

 Super Mario 64 was first shown as a playable prototype in November 1995 at Nintendo Space World.
 This version was only fifty percent complete, and only about two percent of texture mapping was finished.
 It featured thirty-two courses.
 Miyamoto had hoped to create more, possibly up to forty, but was ultimately reduced to fifteen.
 According to Nintendo of America chairman Howard Lincoln, Miyamoto's desire to add more was a major factor in the decision to delay the Nintendo 64 release from Christmas 1995 to Summer 1996.
 Nintendo president Hiroshi Yamauchi later said: "Game creators can finish games quickly if they compromise.
 But users have sharp eyes.
 They soon know if the games are compromised.
 [Miyamoto] asked for two more months and I gave them to him unconditionally".
 The game was later shown at E3 1996 with multiple Nintendo 64s set up for people to play.
 According to Giles Goddard, the stress of the project caused some programmers to quit or move to different departments.